 - 1. In order to create an environment of transparency and to foster respect for the law and the rules of conduct established in the Code of Ethics by its directors, its professionals, and its suppliers, and in accordance with applicable legal provisions, the Company has established an internal reporting system as provided for in the Compliance and Internal Reporting and Whistleblower Protection System Policy as a channel to encourage the reporting of potentially improper conduct or acts that are potentially illegal contrary to law or the Governance and Sustainability System, and particularly the rules of conduct of this Code of Ethics. - 2.
-The aforementioned internal reporting system provides the directors, professionals and suppliers (including subcontractors and their respective professionals) of the Company, as well as companies that have participated in tenders for services or supplies in order to be suppliers of the Company, with appropriate internal reporting channels for them to report any conduct or act of the kind indicated in Articles C.3.p), D.2.2 and E.2.9 of this Code of Ethics, respectively, in relation to the Company, without prejudice to the ability of all of them to address their communications to the Spanish Independent Whistleblower Protection Authority (Autoridad Independiente de Protección del Informante) (A.A.I.) or to any other competent institution, body or entity. - 3.
-The country subholding companies, head of business companies and other companies of the Group have their own internal reporting systems and shall be coordinated in this area with the Company's Compliance Unit in accordance with the provisions of established internal rules and procedures. - 4.
-Communications made through the internal reporting channels must always adhere to standards of truthfulness and proportionality, and may not be used for purposes other than seeking compliance with legal provisions and the Governance and Sustainability System, and particularly this Code of Ethics.
+The aforementioned internal reporting system provides the directors, professionals and suppliers (including Subcontractors and their respective professionals) of the Company, as well as shareholders and the other third parties provided for in Law 2/2023 of 20 February Regulating the Protection of Whistleblowers and the Fight against Corruption, with appropriate internal reporting channels for them to report any conduct or act of the kind indicated in Articles C.3.1.p), D.2.2 and E.2.9 of this Code of Ethics, respectively, in relation to the Company, without prejudice to the ability of all of them to address their communications to the Spanish Independent Whistleblower Protection Authority (Autoridad Independiente de Protección del Informante) (A.A.I.) or to any other competent institution, body or entity. - 3.
+The country subholding companies, head of business companies and other companies of the Group have their own internal reporting systems and shall be coordinated in this area with the Company's Compliance Unit in accordance with the provisions of established internal rules and procedures.

-- 5. In those jurisdictions in which applicable law so allows, grievances or reports channelled through the internal reporting channels may be submitted anonymously. - 6.
+- 4. Communications made through the internal reporting channels must always adhere to standards of truthfulness and proportionality, and may not be used for purposes other than seeking compliance with legal provisions and the Governance and Sustainability System, and particularly this Code of Ethics. - 5.
+In those jurisdictions in which applicable law so allows, grievances or reports channelled through the internal reporting channels may be submitted anonymously. - 6.
 As established by legal provisions, the companies of the Group undertake not to take (and to ensure that their professionals do not take) any form of direct or indirect retaliation, including threats of or attempted retaliation, against the directors, professionals or suppliers who may use the internal reporting channels to report conduct or an act that must be reported under the provisions of this Code of Ethics, unless they have acted in bad faith or the grievance or report is false.